Flag and coat of arms of Johor

-The flag and the coat of arms of Johor are state symbols of Johor, Malaysia.
-Like other states of Malaysia with Malay royalties, the state symbols of Johor are influenced by Johor's royalties, as well as Islam and the political and natural features of the state.
+The flag and coat of arms of Johor are the official state symbols of Johor, which has been a state of Malaysia since 1963.
+As with other Malaysian states with Malay royalty, Johor's symbols reflect the influence of its royal institution, as well as elements of Islam and the state's political and natural heritage.
+Many of these symbols, including the present flag and coat of arms, predate modern Malaysia.
+They were already in use when Johor functioned as a more sovereign kingdom, and continued after the state came under the indirect control of the United Kingdom in 1885 and later a part of the British Unfederated Malay States.

 Flag

 The flag, flown alongside the federal flag in front of the Sultan Iskandar Building in Johor Bahru.

 Design

-Johor's state flag bears a canton pattern, a predominantly navy blue design with a bright red field on the upper left canton (quarter), which contains a white crescent and a white five-pointed star.
-Running slightly less than half the length of the flag, the field unconventionally occupies roughly three fifths of the flag's hoist.
-In addition, the crescent is not aligned upright, tilting to the right towards the lower fly end and wrapping slightly around the star, which is positioned towards the lower right corner of the field.
+Johor's state flag bears a canton pattern, a predominantly navy blue design with a bright red canton in the upper hoist, which contains a white star and crescent.
+Running slightly less than half the length of the flag, the canton unconventionally occupies roughly three fifths of the flag's hoist.
+In addition, the crescent is not aligned upright, tilting downward towards the lower fly end and wrapping slightly around the star, which is positioned towards the lower corner of the canton, away from the hoist.

 The flag in general attempts to symbolise Johor as a whole.
 The navy blue, which occupies roughly three quarters of the flag, represents the universe, or the state government.
 The red represents the warriors that defend the state, while the white crescent and white star denote Islam and Johor's sovereign ruler, respectively.